opensearch-project/documentation-website/_install-and-configure/plugins.md

 ### Additional plugins

-Members of the OpenSearch community have built countless plugins for OpenSearch.
-For a list of additional plugins, see [Additional plugins]({{site.url}}{{site.baseurl}}/install-and-configure/additional-plugins/index/).
+There are many more plugins available on top of what is provided by default.
+These additional plugins have been built by OpenSearch developers or members of the OpenSearch community.
+For a sampling of additional plugins you can install, see [Additional plugins]({{site.url}}{{site.baseurl}}/install-and-configure/additional-plugins/index/).

 ## Plugin compatibility